datawizard1337/ARGUS/README.md

 2. Install additional Python packages (see Prerequisites below).
 3. Install cURL and add a cURL environment variable to your system (see below).
 4. Download and extract the ARGUS files.
-5. Start ARGUS.exe and start scraping.
+5. Start scraping via ARGUS.exe or the ARGUS_noGUI.py file.
 6. Check the scraping process using the web interface and wait until it is finished.
 7. Run postprocessing from ARGUS.exe.

 ### Prerequisites

-ARGUS works with Python 3.6, is based on the Scrapy framework and has the following Python package dependencies:
+ARGUS works with Python 3.6 or higher, is based on the Scrapy framework and has the following Python package dependencies:

 *	Scrapy
 *	scrapyd